 About the Rural Grocery Initiative

-The Rural Grocery Initiative is housed within the Center for Engagement and Community Development (CECD) at Kansas State University.
-In 2006, CECD held listening sessions across the state aimed at identifying challenges facing rural Kansas communities.
+In 2006, K-State held listening sessions across the state aimed at identifying challenges facing rural Kansas communities.
 During these sessions, the need to support rural grocery stores rose to the top.

 Supporting rural grocery stores is important because they:

 - Provide economic development through jobs and by contributing to the local tax base.